thomasleguillou/thomasleguillou.github.io/_posts/2013-08-04-All-Managers-have-to-die.md

  > [There are only two hard things in Computer Science: cache invalidation and naming things.](http://martinfowler.com/bliki/TwoHardThings.html)

-### Because naming is hard and we have to accept that.
-Naming has to be a team work, BEFORE implementation.

 The easiest word to describe relationship is “manage”.
 It’s describing a fuzzy relationship between entities.
-So it’s logical to try to use it at first when something is not clear.
+So it’s logical to try to use it at first when something is not clear enough.

+### Because naming is hard, naming has to be a team work, BEFORE implementation.

 To be honest, when I analyze something on my white board with someone of my team, at first, I say : “I need to manage XXX with that”, but as I know it’s a disease symptom, I just draw a box WITHOUT A NAME.
 And this reflex simplifies my life.

 ![UMLClassWithoutAName](/images/2013-08-04-ClasseWithoutName.png)

 As I don’t write something wrong, I accept that I need to think deeper the responsibility of my class.
 Then I describe the situation, and it helps me to find the right name.
-The team as to be trained to detect such situation, admit that you don't currently know names, even your design seems good.
+The team has to be trained to detect such situation, admit that you don't currently know names, even your design seems good.

+PS : This post is an update of a [previous article]()